-Any Runners caught in the Counter’s eyes has to do a silly “croak” finality.
+Any Runners caught in the Counter’s eyes has to do a silly “croak.”

-In the video above, streamed live to Nerd Fitness Prime members, “The Matts” talk to you about how they’re handling this new lifestyle.
+In the video above, taken from Nerd Fitness Prime, “The Matts” talk to you about how they handled this “new normal.”

 Some highlights of the “Quarantine with Kids” discussion:

-- Doing the best you can (a common theme in our “Apocalypse” content)
+- Doing the best you can (a common theme around here)

 - The importance of having a schedule with kids